Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 | `TRAEFIK_CERTIFICATESRESOLVERS_OPENWIFI_ACME_EMAIL` | Email address used for ACME registration. |
 3. Spin up the deployment with `docker-compose -f docker-compose.lb.letsencrypt.yml --env-file .env.letsencrypt up -d`.
 Make sure to specify the Compose and the according .env file every time you're working with the deployment or create an alias, for example `alias docker-compose-lb-letsencrypt="docker-compose -f docker-compose.lb.letsencrypt.yml --env-file .env.letsencrypt"`.
 You also have the possibility to scale specific services to a specified number of instances with `docker-compose-lb-letsencrypt up -d --scale SERVICE=NUM`, where `SERVICE` is the service name as defined in the Compose file.
 4. Check if the containers are up and running with `docker-compose-lb-letsencrypt ps`.
-5. Navigate to the UI and login with your OWSec authentication data.
+5. Login to the UI and follow the instructions to change your default password.
 ## OWLS deployment with self-signed certificates
 To run a load simulation you need to obtain a TIP signed client certificate which will be used to connect to the gateway.
 The certificate CN has to start with the characters `53494d` like it is described [here](https://github.com/Telecominfraproject/wlan-cloud-owls#get-a-simulator-key).
 Be aware that since the OWLS deployment partly exposes the same ports on the host as the OpenWifi deployment, it is not intended that both run on the same host.
 1. Copy or move your TIP signed load simulation client certificate into the `docker-compose/certs` directory.
 Don't forget to name the files `device-cert.pem` and `device-key.pem` or adapt the path names in the OWLS configuration if you're using different file names.